Carlos Navas: Cincinnati Reds

 On March 22, 2018, Navas signed a minor league deal with the Cincinnati Reds organization.
 He spent the year with the Double-A Pensacola Blue Wahoos, posting a 4–3 record and 3.19 ERA in 39 appearances.
-He elected free agency on November 2, 2018.
+Navas elected free agency following the season on November 2.

 San Francisco Giants

-On January 24, 2019, Navas signed a minor league deal with the San Francisco Giants that included an invitation to Spring Training.
-He failed to make the club out of spring and was assigned to the Double-A Richmond Flying Squirrels.
-Navas split the 2019 season with Richmond and the Triple-A Sacramento River Cats, accumulating a 2–7 record and 3.40 ERA in 35 games.
+On January 24, 2019, Navas signed a minor league contract with the San Francisco Giants that included an invitation to spring training.
+He failed to make the club out of spring and was assigned to the Double–A Richmond Flying Squirrels.
+Navas split the 2019 season with Richmond and the Triple–A Sacramento River Cats, accumulating a 2–7 record and 3.40 ERA in 35 games.
 Navas did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He elected free agency on November 2, 2020.